-- what the policy, decision or activity is and what the intended outcomes/benefits are (linked to the Corporate Outcomes Framework) - over what period of time the outcomes will be achieved - why it needs to be implemented or revised - what populations are affected by the proposal - who is expected to benefit and how, i.e. young people, older people, carers, BME groups, ward areas/communities, etc - whether there are any overlaps with regional, sub-regional, national priorities.
+- what the policy, decision or activity is and what the intended outcomes/benefits are (linked to the Corporate Outcomes Framework) - · over what period of time the outcomes will be achieved - · why it needs to be implemented or revised - what populations are affected by the proposal - who is expected to benefit and how, i.e. young people, older people, carers, BME groups, ward areas/communities, etc - whether there are any overlaps with regional, sub-regional, national priorities.

 Council Tax raises circa 15% of total council income, inclusive of the social care levy.
-It goes towards providing a wide range of services to the people of Sunderland and 2016/17 was the first increase since the 2010/2011 financial year.
-The current Band D Council Tax in Sunderland in respect of the Council is \pounds 1,359.
-The Council Tax paid to Sunderland City Council is the lowest in both Tyne and Wear (average £1,531) and the wider North East region (average £1,535), and compares favourably to the metropolitan council average (£1,449)
+It goes towards providing a wide range of services to the people of Sunderland and 2016/17 was the first time there had been an increase since the 2010/2011 financial year.
+Increases since have been within the Government's referendum limits.
+The current (2021/2022) Band D Council Tax in Sunderland in respect of the Council is £1,543.
+The Council Tax paid to Sunderland City Council is the lowest in both Tyne and Wear (Band D average £1,731) and the wider North East region (Band D average £1,730).

-The proposed 3.99% increase, inclusive of the social care precept, is allowable without contravening the government imposed referendum limit.
-The increase will add £1.04 per week to Band D properties or 70p a week for the majority of households in Sunderland who are in a Band A property.
-It will raise £4.4m that will be used to provide vital local services, including adult social care.
+The proposed 2.99% increase, inclusive of the social care precept, is allowable without contravening the Government's imposed referendum limit.
+The increase will add 59p a week for households in Sunderland who are in a Band A property (the majority of properties within Sunderland are in Band A).
+It will raise circa £3.3m that will be used to provide vital local services, including adults and children's social care.

-All Council Tax payers will be affected by the increase; however, those on lower incomes are likely to experience a greater impact on their ability to pay.
+All council tax payers will be affected by the increase; however, those on lower incomes are likely to experience a greater impact on their ability to pay.
 This could disproportionately affect the young, disabled people and low income pensioners.
-To mitigate this impact, the Council operates a Council Tax Support scheme and the eligibility criteria remains unchanged so enabling some of those affected to claim support.
-Whilst pensioners' entitlement to Council Tax Support is protected, Sunderland's localised scheme entitles claimants of working age who submit a claim for Council Tax Support to receive up to a maximum of 91.5 % reduction in respect of their Council Tax liability depending on their circumstances.
+To mitigate this impact, the Council operates a Council Tax Support Scheme and the eligibility criteria remains unchanged so enabling some of those affected to claim financial support.
+Whilst pensioners' entitlement to Council Tax Support is protected through legislation, Sunderland's localised scheme entitles claimants of working age to receive up to a maximum of 91.5 % reduction in respect of their Council Tax liability depending on their circumstances.
 None of the protected groups are restricted from claiming Council Tax Support.
 Their eligibility is determined by their financial and personal circumstances.
-The current caseload is 32,875 of which 13,766 are pensioners and 19,109 are working age claimants.
-The impact of the proposed increase equates to an increase of 9p per week for those working age claimants who are in receipt of maximum Council Tax Support in a Band D property, or 6p per week for the majority of households in Sunderland who are of working age and in receipt of maximum Council Tax Support in a Band A property.
-As the support scheme works on a percentage of Council Tax, it is recognised that there will still be an impact even for those receiving support
+The current caseload is 32,136 of which 12,301 are pensioners and 19,835 are working age claimants.
+The impact of the proposed increase equates to an increase of 7p per week for those working age claimants who are in receipt of maximum Council Tax Support in a Band D property, or 5p per week for households in Sunderland who are of working age and in receipt of maximum Council Tax Support in a Band A property.
+As the support scheme works on a percentage of Council Tax, it is recognised that there will still be an impact even for those receiving support.

-However, the proposed increase has wider benefits in that it avoids further budget cuts, over and above the £17.4m planned, so preserving services, including within adult social care as a result of the adult social care precept increase.
+The proposed increase has wider benefits in that it avoids further budget and service reductions and allows investment into key priority areas, including within adult social care as a result of the adult social care precept increase.